viruskizz/viruskizz/README.md

 I have a variety of interests:

-* 🎓  Graduated from Aerospace Engineer
+* 🎓  Graduated from [Aerospace Engineer at Kasetsart University]
-* ❤️  Founder of Good Geek Club
+* ❤️  Founder of [Good Geek Club]
 * ✏️  worked with DevOps
 * 🎮  Gamer is my life
 * 🕹️  Final Fantasy Fan
 * ⚽  Love to play football

+You can also meet me in Eozear World [Araiva Leonhart]

 ... love to meet challenging thing 🤓